KrishP08/KrishP08/README.md

 Sometimes my code runs, not because it’s correct, but because the computer gives up. 🖥️😵‍💫

 One time my code suddenly worked… I touched nothing.
 Tried to improve it—*now it’s broken again.* My new rule: **If it works, don’t touch it.** 🧑‍💻🔥

-I once spent 4 hours fixing a bug... that was caused by a missing semicolon. 🙃

-My favorite programming language is whichever one I’m using without bugs today

-My ESP32 project worked on the first try... and I still don't trust it. 😅

-I talk to my code like it can hear me—and sometimes it listens.